Fire Protection Hyd. Supply

 4. Demonstrate, through problem solving, a thorough understanding of the principles of forces that affect water at rest and in motion.

-5. Develop and demonstrate the skills necessary for the student to operate as an engineer at a mock scene of a fire or other emergency in a safe and effective manner.
+5. Operate as an engineer at a mock scene of a fire or other emergency in a safe and effective manner.

 This course requires students to purchase a textbook.